LCSNW partners with Whatcom County to open winter shelter in Bellingham

 “We see a pathway to longer-term relationships with the county and the city,” Marc said.

-The severe weather shelter will be staffed and operated by Whatcom County.
-Under terms ofthe lease, LCSNW is providing a 6,000-square-foot indoor space as well as upgraded kitchen, electrical and security systems, and outdoor fencing.
-The prep work is happening now.
+The severe weather shelter is staffed and operated by Whatcom County.
+Under terms of the lease, LCSNW is providing a 6,000-square-foot indoor space as well as upgraded kitchen, electrical and security systems, and outdoor fencing.
+The shelter is activated on consecutive nights when weather forecasts indicate the temperature threshold will be met

 LCSNW Chief Executive Officer David Duea said agency leaders are excited to keep exploring new frontiers in Bellingham by thoughtfully evaluating the possibilities at the former church site.
 “We also want to be good neighbors,” he said.